Atharva-jain/Personal-Finance-Companion/README.md

 ## 📖 Project Overview

 **Personal Finance Companion** is a modern, privacy-first Android application designed to help users take absolute control of their financial habits.
-Moving beyond traditional, static expense trackers, this application introduces **gamified financial challenges**, visual **savings goals**, and an **intelligent notification engine** that actively encourages better financial decisions.
+Moving beyond traditional, static expense trackers, this application introduces **gamified financial challenges**, visual **savings goals**, and an **notification** that actively encourages better financial decisions.

 Developed as a showcase of modern Android engineering standards, it utilizes a 100% Kotlin, single-activity architecture.
 It prioritizes a buttery-smooth user experience with a declarative UI built with Jetpack Compose, asynchronous data streams via Coroutines/Flow, and a robust offline-first SQLite database using Room.